wp-plugins/ewww-image-optimizer/readme.txt

 * NextGEN and FlAGallery functions only run when the associated gallery plugin is active
 * turn off page compression for bulk operations to avoid output buffering
 * added status messages when attempting automatic installation of jpegtran or pngout
-* NEW version of gifsicle bundled potentially produces better optimized GIFs
+* NEW version of bundled gifsicle can produce better-optimized GIFs
 * revamped settings page to combine version info, optimizer status, and installation options
-* binaries for Mac OS X added: gifsicle, optipng, and pngout on Mac OS X
+* binaries for Mac OS X available: gifsicle, optipng, and pngout
 * images are re-optimized when you use the WP Image Editor (but never converted)
 * fixed: unsupported files have empty path stored in meta
 * fixed: files with empty paths throw PHP notices in Media Library (DEBUG mode only)